nayahaha/video_source_identification-VSI-/README.md

 # *Video source identifier*

 *Video source identifier* is an automated tool that identifies the source application of a shared video from an instant messaging application.

+**This tool is a project submitted to DFRWS APAC 2024.
+It will be publicly available later.**

 # Dataset

 ### 16 instant messaging applications

 | Application                     | Version (Android / iOS)
 |---------------------------------|----------------------
 | Band                            | 10.2.1 / 10.2.1